Waikato Management School Leadership Academy

 Gain university credits in Leadership Communication

-Students will also complete one of Waikato Management School’s flagship first-year papers – 'Introduction to Leadership Communication'.
-Completing this paper means students will already have one paper (15 points credit) if they go on to university.
+Completing the paper means students will already have one paper (15 points credit) if they go on to university.
 The paper will be delivered as a UniStart paper and will include:

-- A lesson-based (rather than lecture-based) format with readings available every fortnight.
+• A lesson based (rather than lecture-based) format with readings available every fortnight.

-- A personal-best leadership project.
+• A personal-best leadership project.
 Students select a project that involves starting something new or making changes in how something is being done, or both.

-- Students explore leadership theory and their own definitions of leadership, as well as their own insights on themselves as leaders.
+• Students explore leadership theory and their own definitions of leadership, as well as their own insights on themselves as leaders.

 Student benefits